-3.2.2.
+3.2.3.
 Standardised exams (primarily MC-tests)

-- Standardised tests on Moodle will be used for exams which can be carried out in the form of standardised questions and tasks, and where the solutions can be entered easily on the keyboard. - Student access is only possible in the time stipulated by the lecturers. - Answers will be entered directly on Moodle. - After the exam time has elapsed, the test is automatically handed in, and can be graded immediately on Moodle. - Lecturers decide when to communicate the points scored in the online test to the students, e.g. immediately after the test or at a later time.

-Exams whose results need to be partly or completely uploaded onto Moodle must be uploaded as a pdf files unless the lecturer requires another file format.
+- Standardised tests on Moodle will be used for exams which can be carried out in the form of standardised questions and tasks, and where the solutions can be entered easily on the keyboard. - Student access is only possible in the time stipulated by the lecturers. - Answers will be entered directly on Moodle. - After the exam time has elapsed, the test ends automatically (e.g. by automatic submission, depending on the Moodle settings chosen) and can be graded immediately on Moodle. - Lecturers decide when to communicate the points scored in the online test to the students, e.g., immediately after the test or at a later time. - Exams whose results need to be partly or completely uploaded onto Moodle must be uploaded as a pdf files unless the lecturer requires another file format.

-3.2.3 Online paper-and-pencil exams
+3.2.4 Online paper-and-pencil exams